-Inheritance tax (IHT) is the tax which is paid on an estate when the owner of that estate dies.
+In the UK, Inheritance tax (IHT) is the tax paid on an estate when the owner of that estate dies.

-Inheritance tax (IHT) is the tax which is paid on an estate when the owner of that estate dies.
-Depending on certain criteria, the tax may also be payable on gifts or trusts made during that person’s life.
+If you are a UK passport holder or have assets in the UK, Inheritance tax (IHT) is the tax paid on an estate when the owner dies.
+Depending on specific criteria, the tax may also be payable on gifts or trusts made during that person’s life.

-Typically, IHT is paid by the executor using funds from the estate of the deceased.
-Trustees with assets in a trust are usually responsible for the payment on IHT in that trust and sometimes people may have to pay IHT on gifts received.
-However, the payee of IHT is dependent on a number of factors, and each circumstance may affect who should pay the IHT owed.
+The executor typically pays IHT using funds from the deceased’s estate.
+Trustees with assets in a trust are usually responsible for the payment on IHT in that trust.
+Sometimes people may have to pay IHT on gifts received.
+However, the payee of IHT depends on several factors, and each circumstance may affect who should pay the IHT owed.

-Even if you are an expat living outside of the UK, you will still be subject to IHT in the UK if you are deemed to be of a UK domicile status.
+Even if you are an ex-pat living outside of the UK, you will still be subject to IHT in the UK if you claim to be of UK domicile status.

-If you are UK domicile and your estate is valued at over £325,000 your estate will be subject to IHT – either 40% or 36% on the amount over the threshold.
-Since 2007, this threshold has increased to £650,000 for married couples and civil partners, providing the executors transfer the first spouse/partners unused IHT threshold to the second partner when they die.
+If you are UK-domiciled and your estate has a value of over £325,000, your entire estate will be subject to IHT – 40% or 36% on the amount over the threshold.
+Since 2007, this threshold has increased to £650,000 for married couples and civil partners, providing the executors transfer the first spouse/partner’s unused IHT threshold to the second partner when they die.

-If you’ve got a non-domicile status in the UK, only UK based assets will be liable to IHT in the UK.
-However, “living outside of UK” is not a qualification for this status alone.
+If you’ve got a non-domicile status in the UK, only UK-based assets will be liable to IHT in the UK.
+However, “living outside of the UK” is not a qualification for this status alone.

-Even if you have a “special structure” that holds UK assets, your estate would have to pay UK IHT on the value above GBP325,000 or GBP475,000 if you are leaving assets to your children.
-This is 40% above the thresholds.
+Even if you have a “special structure” that holds UK assets, your estate would have to pay UK IHT at a value above GBP325,000 or GBP475,000 if you leave assets to your children.
+This is 40% above the threshold.

-The rules changed in April 2017 and most people are still buying UK assets without this knowledge!
+The rules changed in April 2017, and most people still buy UK assets without this knowledge!
 Any assets in the UK are liable for UK IHT.

 Over GBP35,000,000,000 is invested in London properties from foreign investors.
-HMRC are looking forward to IHT coming in the future.
+HMRC is looking forward to IHT coming in the future.

-IHT is commonly defined as a tax on people who fail to plan their estate tax efficiently.
-With careful planning, it is possible to legally avoid a significant amount of IHT in the UK.
+IHT is a tax on people who need to plan their estate tax more efficiently.
+With careful planning, it is possible to avoid a significant amount of IHT in the UK legally.

-In a nutshell, there are two primary methods for expats to legitimately avoid UK IHT and ensure you can pass on as much as your estate to your heirs as possible.
+There are two primary methods for ex-pats to legitimately avoid UK IHT and ensure they can pass on as much of their estate to their heirs as possible.

-Firstly, and most difficult, is to change your country of domicile away from the UK (almost impossible unless certain steps are taken.)
-Secondly, and this is where planning can help, you can protect your estate from IHT by moving them into tax efficient financial structures.
+Firstly, and most difficult is to change your country of domicile away from the UK (almost impossible unless specific steps take).
+Secondly, and this is where planning can help, you can protect your estate from IHT by moving them into tax-efficient financial structures.

 Changing your country of domicile

 While there is no single legal definition of your country of domicile, it will often be established according to three factors: where you were born, if you have assets in that location and where your father was born.
-When it comes to determining your country of domicile, the tax man will interpret the conditions and draw their own conclusion about whether you are still domicile in the UK.
+When determining your country of domicile, the taxman will interpret the conditions and conclude whether you reside in the UK.

-Due to IHT being such a major revenue earner for the UK government (they collect over GBP5.4 billion a year) changing your domicile can be a difficult and stressful process – and even then your efforts may not be considered enough.
+Due to IHT being such a significant revenue earner for the UK government (they collect over GBP5.4 billion a year), changing your domicile can be difficult and stressful – and even then, your efforts may need to be considered more.

-Changing your domicile tax status requires much more than simply showing that you now live abroad, you also have to be able to prove that you have no intention of returning to your original country of residence.
-You can attempt this in a number of ways, including:
+Changing your domicile tax status requires much more than simply showing that you now live abroad.
+You also have to prove that you have no intention of returning to your original country of residence.
+You can attempt this in several ways, including:

 - Relinquishing your UK passport

-- Severing all links with social organisations and join new organisations in your country of residence
+- Severing all links with social organisations and joining new organisations in your country of residence

-- Purchase property in your country of residence and selling all your UK based property
+- Purchase property in your country of residence and sell all your UK-based property

 - Closing UK bank accounts